vistadataproject/vistadataproject.github.io/demo2/wdLocation.md

 title: Workload "DSS" Demo - Locations
 ---

 The following screenshots from the [Veteran Workload Browser](https://workload.vistadataproject.info) show the locations where care was given to a particular patient in November 2008.
-It shows how "location" is more than a physical concept in VISTA and the VA - it represents a combination of place and the type of work performed and, in many cases, also who is performing work.
-These combinations allow the VISTA system to capture workload data for places and people.
+They show how "location" is more than a physical concept in VISTA and the VA - it represents a combination of place and the type of work performed and, in many cases, who is performing work.
+These combinations allow the VISTA system to capture hospital workload.

 Specifically patient [_Frank Gilbert_ was seen](https://workload.vistadataproject.info/patientCalendar/workDetails/7199390/2008/10) at seven different "locations" in November 2008:
   * five are _Personal Locations_ ("ZZIOW C&P __JENSEN__", "IOW C&P AUDIO __RODGERS__", "IOW OPTOMETRY __KNIGHT__ RETURN", "ZZIOW C&P __SALAZAR__", "IOW MH __AGUILAR__").
 As well as being named for an institution (_IOW_ for Iowa) and type of work (_C&P AUDIO_, _OPTOMETRY_), these locations are named for a particular provider such a Nancy __ROGERS__ or Jayden __KNIGHT__.
 Such _locations_ allow a provider's time to be scheduled and the nature of work performed to be designated.